This Web site is usually updated several times each day.

 Whilst in the Seventies and Eighties I was able to take many photos primarily when I became a Duty Manager (radio call sign “OPS 3”) Ooh for those glorious days of trouble shooting, inspecting the airfield, organising snow clearing and yes facilitating diversions.
 However, as I climbed the management ladder in the nineties and noughties the photo opportunities obviously diminished and I became restricted to a desk,computer and of course those endless meetings!.

 My interest in aviation started in the mid sixties and has remained with me ever since….I left the airport to establish an aviation consultancy and training company which enabled me to enhance my knowledge and experience working at many different airports throughout the globe.
-Now, in “semi” retirement I look back with very fond memories of Manchester.
+Now, in “semi” retirement (primarily due to numerous health issues) I look back with very fond memories of Manchester.
 Being born and bred here it’s a place I’m proud to call home.

 Peter Hampson (Peter H)